glennji/glennjicom-academic/content/authors/glennji/_index.md

 ## About this website

-I've had a 'blog for a while (check the archives), and have over the years migrated it from one platform to another: Blogspot to Drupal to Wordpress and beyond.
+{{< figure src="spiderchill.jpg" class="floatleft" lightbox="true" alt="This photo needs no explanation">}}I've had a 'blog for a while (check the archives), and have over the years migrated it from one platform to another: Blogspot to Drupal to Wordpress and beyond.
 These days, it's a static site built by Hugo, using a hacked up version of the hello-friend-ng theme that I've never gotten around to forking.
 If you haven't checked out Hugo, or static site generators in general (I hear Jekyll is good too) then you definitely should: setting this one up was pretty easy and is currently hosted for free on Firebase.
 Thanks, Googs!

 In fact, there's really only one neat feature that I'm exploring, which is automagic crosslinks between posts and "terms", another content type I created to try to get some notes in order.
 In short, any mention of the title of a piece of content will become a link to that content.
 To do this, add the content to the "crosslink" index via frontmatter:
 ```